nicholaskajoh/alphacoder.xyz/content/blog/facebook-clone-1.md

 VS Code is a flexible light-weight text editor.
 We'll be using it to write our code.

-XAMPP (pronounced "zamp") is a suite of tools that'll help us develop FaceClone (yeah, that's the name of the Facebook clone we'll be building).
+XAMPP (pronounced "zamp") is a suite of tools that'll help us develop _FaceClone_ (yeah, that's the name of the Facebook clone we'll be building).
 XAMPP is an acronym that stands for Cross-Platform (X), Apache (A), MariaDB (M), PHP (P) and Perl (P).
 We'll be using the PHP interpreter, the PHP development server and MySQL from XAMPP.
 You can read more about XAMPP here.

 Filezilla is an FTP client.
 FTP stands for File Transfer Protocol.
 We'll be deploying our Facebook clone app.
 Filezilla is going to enable us upload our code to an online server.

 **NB:** If you have issues setting up any of these apps, please let me know in the comments.
 I'm ready to help where I can.

 # The HTML template
-I built a HTML template for our project.
+I built a HTML template for the project.
 I figured it'll be better to focus on PHP and MySQL than HTML, CSS and Javascript.
 Besides, using a ready-made template would enable us work faster which is what we want, right?
 Here's the repo for the template: https://github.com/nicholaskajoh/faceclone-html-template.
 Click on the green "clone or download" button, then "download ZIP" to get the template.
 Unzip it to any location of your choice.

-Let's quickly observe the structure of our template folder:
+Let's quickly observe the structure of the template folder:

 ![](/images/fbc1/template-folder-structure.jpg)
-*Folder structure for our template (ignore the .git folder)*
+*Folder structure for the template (ignore the .git folder)*

 The folder structure should be similar to the screenshot above.
 The .gitignore and README.md files are repo files and are not needed here so we can delete them.

 The css folder contain css files for styling our web app.
 There are several "bootstrap" files and a style.css file.
-Bootstrap is a HTML, CSS and Javascript framework that helps us built beautiful and responsive UIs quickly.
+[Bootstrap](https://getbootstrap.com) is a HTML, CSS and Javascript framework that helps us built beautiful and responsive UIs quickly.
 I used Bootstrap for the template.
 In the style.css file, I specified a couple of styles to customize Bootstrap.

 The fonts folder contains the gyphicons fonts which Bootstrap uses for its icons.